KipCollo/Frontend-Revision/5.0 Angular/Readme.md

 You develop applications in the context of an Angular workspace.
 A workspace contains the files for one or more projects.
 A project is the set of files that comprise a standalone application or a shareable library.

-- Workspace configuration files: All projects within a workspace share a CLI configuration context.
+- `Workspace configuration files`: All projects within a workspace share a CLI configuration context.
 The top level of the workspace contains workspace-wide configuration files, configuration files for the root-level application, and subfolders for the root-level application source and test files.

 1. .editorconfig: Configuration for code editors.
 2. .gitignore -Specifies intentionally untracked files that Git should ignore.